liorosenman/library_react_dja/readme.md

     10. Book models was created, with two enums

 # Register form fields input validation
-    Done but was not tested.
+    With @input_validity decorator --- error: "detail": "Method \"POST\" not allowed."
+    !!!
+Same error with valid input.
 # Register method
-    Works (without the decorator of input validity) With @input_validity --- error: "detail": "Method \"POST\" not allowed."
+    Works (without the decorator of input validity)

-# Compose file of pgadmin and postgres
+# === Compose file of pgadmin and postgres
-    Problems in setting up and configuring the compose file.
+    === Problems in setting up and configuring the compose file.
     ** Open pgadmin in http://localhost:8080/browser/
        General Name = library
        Host name/address = postgres
        Password = admin123
     === Compose file working, pgadmin and postgres work

 # Stored procedures
 Every time I load the program, the procedures will load up automatically.

 # DB
+???
 In addition to the models, enums should be saved as well.
 Initializing file named init.sql, in which procedures will be created.
-Model book was created, in pgadmin too.
+=== Model book was created, in pgadmin too.
+=== Model loan was created, in pgadmin too.

-# Login, token and Logout -
+# Login, token and Logout
 ---working---